nasa-fornax/fornax-documentation/documentation/jupyterlab.md

 The main work area in JupyterLab is the central space where you open and interact with documents, {term}`notebooks <Jupyter Notebook>`, {term}`terminals <Terminal>`, {term}`consoles <Jupyter Console>`, and other panels.
 It supports multi-document, tabbed, and split-pane layouts, allowing you to work with multiple files side by side.
 You can drag and arrange tabs freely, view code, outputs, data files, or terminals in one unified interface, and seamlessly switch between tasks—making it a flexible environment for data analysis, coding, and exploration.

+### Launcher

+The **Launcher** panel provides clickable tiles for quickly starting new tools, such as notebooks and terminals.
+This panel may be open by default when a session starts and a new one can be opened at any time by clicking the plus sign to the right of open tabs.
+Many of the tools are standard for JupyterLab and more information about them can be found at the documentation linked above.
+Below we discuss some of the other tools available via the **Launcher**.

+**VS Code** will open a new window where you can work in a web-based integrated development environment (IDE).
+It is powered by [code-server](https://github.com/coder/code-server) which runs [Visual Studio Code - Open Source](https://github.com/microsoft/vscode) in a remote environment.
+See those links for more information.
+Note: Microsoft-specific customizations like GitHub Copilot are only available in Microsoft's desktop version of VS Code and so cannot be accessed here.

+**Terminal** provides a {term}`command line <terminal>`, which allows users to run Emacs, vi, Python, etc.

+The **Fornax** section contains links to the {ref}`forsc-dashboard`, documentation (this website), and the {ref}`intro-forum`.

+**Firefly** is a visualization platform designed to facilitate interactive exploration of astronomical data, including images, catalogs, and plots, through a modern, browser-based interface.
+See [jupyter_firefly_extensions](https://github.com/Caltech-IPAC/jupyter_firefly_extensions) for more information about this extension, including example notebooks that demonstrate the extension features.

 ## Menu Bar (Topmost horizontal menu)